Category: beauty

 Hair starts to thin, starting at a certain age.
 I saw this happen with my grandma and 2 of my aunts.
 My mom, sister, myself, and a first cousin—our hair has started thinning, in varying degrees.

 The issue seems to happen with the women, and seeing this in my family, I’m thinking it’s maybe in our genes.
-And as a non-medical professional who, like many of us, Google health or existential stuff at night while eating potato chips and ice cream, the issue is maybe female pattern hair loss.
+And as a non-medical professional who, like many of us, Google health or existential stuff at night while eating potato chips and ice cream, I’ve come to suspect that the issue is maybe female pattern hair loss?

-And as I’ve aged, the other thing that has made me very conscious is my skin.
+And as I’ve aged, the other thing that’s made me very conscious is my skin.
 Which no longer seemed to “bounce back.”
 At least not like when I was younger.

 So I started with a Google search…

-And I found that collagen was something that could improve my skin, and possibly make my hair stronger.
-But reading some parts of those articles made me go like…
+And any good rabbit hole starts with one.
+I found that collagen was something that could improve my skin, and possibly make my hair stronger (usually a collagen-biotin combo).

 This Harvard article talks about collagen supplements being beneficial for the skin, based on “randomized controlled trials.”
 Improvements in hair, in particular, are not made clear, and there isn’t enough data on human studies.